So how did you start writing?

 What is your life like now?

 Just a little frenetic!
-I'm finishing up the next book in my Huntress Moon series and a paranormal trilogy, Twist of Fate.
-I teach my Screenwriting Tricks for Authors workshop all over the country, and now internationally.
+I mean, full.
+Very full, and very happy.
+I live in Los Angeles and Scotland with my husband, bestselling Scottish crime author Craig Robertson.
+I teach my Screenwriting Tricks for Authors workshop all over the US and internationally.
 And of course I go to a lot of writing conventions—I love the traveling and I love meeting people.

-I practice my Berkeley political activism on union and creative rights issues in the Writers Guild of America, west, where I've served on the Board of Directors.
-I've also served on the board of the Mystery Writers of America.
-I get to perform regularly with Heather Graham's all-author theater company Slush Pile Players and the Slushpile band.
-And I'm still a dance addict!
-Jazz, ballet, salsa, Lindy, swing—I do it all, every chance I get.
+I practice my Berkeley political activism in my books and in real life—the fate of American democracy depends on it.
+I get to perform regularly with Heather Graham’s all-author theater company Slush Pile Players and the Slushpile band.
+And I’m still a dance addict!
+Jazz, tap, salsa, Lindy, swing—I do it all, every chance I get.